 Before we dive in, let’s quickly review the four factors that contribute to a great essay.

-Language and formatting: It’s not just about putting all the words together to argue your case; it’s about using the right words in the right voice and tone.
+- Language and formatting: It’s not just about putting all the words together to argue your case; it’s about using the right words in the right voice and tone.
 A single word in the perfect place can transform an essay from a reasonable effort into a great paper.
 Likewise, a silly error can undermine your entire credibility.
-The fonts you use and the way the citations, references, general layout of your essay are formatted will all have a direct impact on the credibility of the final paper.
+The fonts you use and the way the citations, references, and general layout of your essay are formatted will all have a direct impact on the credibility of the final paper.

-Coherence, content, and analysis: Are the key facts and arguments you’re presenting useful, relevant, and succinct?
+- Coherence, content, and analysis: Are the key facts and arguments you’re presenting useful, relevant, and succinct?
 Are your claims supported by evidence?

-Purpose: After reading your essay, the reader should be able to summarize your major position using just a couple of sentences.
+- Purpose: After reading your essay, the reader should be able to summarize your major position using just a couple of sentences.
 Have you answered the question correctly?